Normation/rundeck-plugin-rudder/Readme.md

 ![Select the "GET nodes" authorization](readme-resources/token_4.png)

-After you click "Save", the token value will be displayed.
+After you click **Save**, the token value will be displayed.
 Write it down as this token will be needed in the next step.

 Importing your Rudder nodes into Rundeck